The top 10 skills every digital marketer should have

 Fig. 1: A typical digital marketer’s brain.

-This list of important digital marketing skills was specifically curated to address marketers at companies with high-quality, functional marketing funnels that generate leads independently of the sales pipeline.
+We curated this list of essential digital marketing skills to address marketers at companies with high-quality, functional marketing funnels that generate leads independently of the sales pipeline.

-That is, to say, that these are the top 10 skills for good digital marketers at companies that execute good digital marketing.
+So here are the top 17 skills for good digital marketers at companies that execute good digital marketing.

 1. Blogging

-Did you know that the average small-to-midsize business (SMB) spends $2000-$10,000 on content marketing each month?
-Or that one in six enterprise-level organizations report spending at least $10 million per year on content creation?
+Did you know that many small-to-midsize businesses (SMBs) spend $2000-$10,000 on content marketing each month?
+Or that one in six enterprise-level organizations report spending at least $10 million yearly on content creation?

-Content marketing is a skill that digital marketers should not just be aware of, but should know how to do very well.
-After all, blogging is one of the most important lead generation tactics used by modern marketers.
+Content marketing is a skill that digital marketers should be aware of and know how to do very well.
+After all, blogging is one of the most important lead-generation tactics modern marketers use.

-Digital marketers skilled in blogging will need to have an understanding of the ins and outs of editing, grammar, SEO, keyword research, article structure, and more.
+Digital marketers skilled in blogging must understand the ins and outs of editing, grammar, SEO, keyword research, article structure, and more.
 But that doesn’t mean it’s inaccessible.
-In fact, it’s something that can mostly be picked up from reading other blogs about writing SEO content.
+In fact, you can learn a lot from reading other blogs about writing SEO content.

 Top tools for blogging include: